 Now you are in a thorny legal thicket.
 If either party forces litigation, you are looking at the prospect of enormous cost (making lawyers richer) in processes that encourage a “blame game” of competing narratives.

 “Litigation” attorneys have the opportunity to be part of the problem rather than part of the solution; “litigation” attorneys may use the legal system — without violation of their cannon of legal ethics — to make moves that feel like “dirty tricks”.
 Each side is suspicious and distrustful.
 There are too many cases pending in courts for a judge to devote any substantial time to learn about the family dynamics that drive the legal issues in your case.
 What is the consequence?
 High risk that a judge — though well intended and fair-minded — will render a decision that harms the children and is not workable financially going forward.
 Why?
-Because the judge does not have the time or the proper foundation of information to make an informed, intelligent decisions.
+Because the judge does not have the time or the proper foundation of information to make an informed, intelligent decision.

 The big question you and your partner face is: How do we get through the thorny thicket of “the law” with dignity, without financial ruin, and without becoming enemies?